Three things that delay IBS recovery & what to do about them

 Draining energy levels causes us to become tired more quickly.
 We may not want to socialise, work, play, or laugh as much.
 We might want to sleep more, but we don’t get the benefit of the sleep we take.
 This leads to fatigue and exhaustion.

 You may become more introverted.
-Not having the time or patience for those you love and care about can lead to relationship problems.
+Failing to spend time with or show patience to those you love and care about can lead to relationship problems.

 Confidence

-All of the above is simply about being human, and they are natural outcomes of draining emotion.
+All of the above is simply about being human, and they are natural outcomes of your draining emotional energy.

 But it is important to understand that you can change this, you can change the way you think and feel, and the way you behave, once you know how to.